artT14/npm-dependancy-graph/README.md

 # npm-dependancy-graph README

 This extension allows developers who use npm to visualize the dependencies of their npm project and the vulnerabilities that haunt it.

+Link to Extension Marketplace: https://marketplace.visualstudio.com/items?itemName=ArtT14.npm-dependancy-graph

 ## Features